lyssphacker/ideas/surrealism-in-computing.md

 In computing often it is not clear whether something is a joke or a serious thing, artistic expression which reminds of a surrealism, or something done in full seriousness.

 Manifestations of that kind:
-1. Jenkins
+1. Jenkins - tweaking complex pipelines via **Web** UI is cool
-2. Object-relational mapping
+2. Object-relational mapping - updating data in place is cool (live in the present, how cares about the past ... or the future)
-3. Web
+3. Web - sending text files around is cool (interpretation is up to you)
-4. Decades old CPU architectures
+4. Decades old CPU architectures - our sw is slow because we have a lot of features
-5. Languages without syntactic abstraction
+5. Languages without syntactic abstraction - we need a little bit of tyranny in this golden age of abstraction
-6. UNIX-like OSes
+6. UNIX-like OSes - everything is a byte stream -> COOL, I just like to search around for that config file -> COOL

 More realistic alternatives:
 1. lambdacd